WISE-PaaS/IoT-Project/README.md

 WHERE table_name='testTable'
 ```

-# 2. Learning Steps
+# 2. Introduction

-1. Follow the steps in the video to complete the project.
+Download the sample code to modify the config files and deploy "Iot-Project" app to assignment namespace

+## Modify the config files

 **Note**: It’s not required to modify the Helm-Chart because you can just change the K8s config files and apply the new configuration to the namespace.
 However, you can still customize the Helm-Chart and try to deploy your app with it.

     - **server.yaml**